-- i.
-PDs should have a Board approved policy including appropriate risk management system to take care of risk arising out of such activity - ii.
+i.
+PDs should have a Board approved policy including appropriate risk management system to take care of risks arising out of such activity

+- ii.
 List of clients, details of business done through such clients and appropriateness of risk management system put in place may be periodically reviewed by the Board. - iii.
-Records maintained in this regard should be subjected to concurrent audit. - iv.
-The services of brokers should not be used for such activity as well as the sale leg of the transaction to deliver the security to the client.
+Records maintained in this regard should be subjected to concurrent audit.